marcusdavidwebb/StableHermiteTransforms/README.md

 # StableHermiteTransforms
 Self-contained MATLAB codes for **stable transforms between Hermite function coefficients** and **function values at Gauss–Hermite nodes** (roots of Hermite polynomials).

-The main goal is to avoid numerical overflow/instability that appears when assembling Hermite transform matrices directly for moderate/large transform sizes `N`.
+This repository provides code that can assemble and compute the Hermite transform stably for moderate and large transform sizes `N`.

 ## What this repo provides